8 Air navigation services

 Manuel Waltert

 Merriam-Webster defines the term airspace as “the space lying above the earth or above a certain area of land or water”.
 According to the Chicago Convention on International Civil Aviation of 1944, every state “has complete and exclusive sovereignty over the airspace above its territory”.
 Horizontally, a state’s airspace extends over its entire territoriy, which also include territorial waters.
 According to the United Nations Convention on the Law of the Sea, territorial waters extend up to 12 nautical miles (22.2 km) from a state’s coastline.
 Vertically, a state’s airspace begins at the earth’s surface and ends at an altitude of 100 km above mean sea level, which is also known as the Kármán-Line.
+The Kármán-Line - as a legal differentiation - separates the Earth’s atmosphere from space.

 For the remainder of this section, the components of air navigation services are described in more detail.